 What is the ultimate form of voter suppression?
 Not having your vote count.
 What did we learn from the 2016 election?
 We learned that the risk of election manipulation is a real risk.
 How can voters, activists, election officials and legislators face this challenge?
 By understanding how our election systems are vulnerable and what needs to be done to protect them.
 By learning how the agenda of large corporate voting machine vendors could be affecting who represents us.
 Join our panel to find out how one county changed its entire slate of elected officials by focusing on election security—and the techniques that you need to take back home to your local elections to ensure that your vote gets counted as you intended.

-Lulu Friesdat is the Communications Director of SMART Elections, a new non-partisan project dedicated to elevating the issue of election reform to an urgent national priority.
+Lulu Friesdat is a Co-Founder of SMART Elections, a new non-partisan project dedicated to elevating the issue of election reform to an urgent national priority.

-She is an Emmy award-winning journalist and filmmaker whose election security investigations have received over 4 million views on Now This.
+She is journalist and filmmaker whose election security investigations have received over 4 million views on Now This.
 They’ve also resulted in a top Florida election official’s conduct being declared illegal, and voting machines in Wisconsin being decertified.
-Her work has been featured on Politico, MSN.com, the Young Turks, The Hollywood Reporter, The Christian Science Monitor, Salon, and Truthout.
-She has worked as an editor and producer in broadcast television for over 10 years, including assignments with NBC, CBS and ABC News/Nightline.
+Her work has been featured in Politico, MSN.com, the Young Turks, The Hollywood Reporter, The Christian Science Monitor, Salon, and Truthout.
+She has worked as an editor and producer in broadcast television for over 10 years, including assignments with NBC, CBS and ABC News/Nightline where she contributed to Emmy award-winning coverage.
 Her first documentary Holler Back – [not] Voting in an American Town was featured in The Hollywood Reporter as part of a group of “thoughtful and provocative” films being made by women.
 It received a Best Documentary award and aired on public television.

 Richard DeMillo is the Charlotte B. and Roger C. Warren Professor of Computing at Georgia Tech.
 He founded and directs the Center for 21st Century Universities, Georgia Tech’s living laboratory for fundamental change in higher education.
 His 2015 book Revolution in Higher Education, published by MIT Press, won the Best Education Book award from the American Association of Publishers and helped spark a national conversation about online education.
 Previous positions include: Chief Technology Officer for Hewlett-Packard; Director of the Computer Research Division for the National Science Foundation; Director of the Software Test and Evaluation Project for the Office of the Secretary of Defense; and faculty positions at the University of Wisconsin; Purdue University; and the University of Padua, Italy.
 His research includes numerous articles, books and patents in software engineering, cryptography, and cyber security.
 He holds what is believed to be the only patent on breaking public key cryptosystems.
 He has served as a foreign election observer for the Carter Center; and on boards of public and private cybersecurity and privacy companies, including RSA Security and SecureWorks.
 He is a fellow of both the Association for Computing Machinery and the American Association for the Advancement of Science.